16 Ways To Reuse Plastic Fruit Containers Around Your Home & Garden

 Fruit is nature's candy, but when you grab it from the grocery store, it's sometimes in not-so-natural packaging.
-You'll usually find delicate berries and some other fruits in plastic clamshell containers, which are not accepted as recycling in every county (check with your local recycling service if you're not sure).
-Even if plastic packaging is recyclable in your area, reusing the items is an even more eco-friendly alternative to recycling.
-These plastic fruit containers are only single-use if you let them be, and since there are plenty of ways to use them around the house and garden, it's easy to give them a second life.
+You'll usually find delicate berries and some other fruits in plastic clamshell containers, which cannot be recycled in every county (check with your local recycling service if you're not sure).
+Even if plastic packaging is recyclable in your area, reusing the items in your home or garden is an even more eco-friendly solution.
+These plastic fruit containers are only single-use if you let them be.
+Since there are plenty of ways to repurpose them, it's easy to give them a second life.

 Designed to transport and store delicate fruits, plastic fruit containers are made of thin, lightweight plastic and have helpful venting holes that make them great for certain upcycling projects.
 From starting seedlings in the garden to organizing toys in a playroom, these containers can be repurposed in numerous creative ways.
 Here are some ideas to inspire you to put those plastic fruit and berry containers to good use.

-The small holes at the bottom of a plastic fruit container makes the vessel perfect for use as a starter planter.
+The small holes at the bottom of a plastic fruit container make it the perfect vessel for use as a starter planter.
 They work as drainage holes so the soil won't get waterlogged.
 As this TikTok from @sustainabilitymattersva shows, you can grow some plants with shallow roots in these containers.
-You can also use these small containers for starting seedlings or propagating plants.
-Just keep in mind that eventually most plants will grow out of this makeshift starter pot and need more space to spread their roots.
+You can also use these small containers for starting seeds instead of buying plants, too.
+Just keep in mind that eventually most plants will grow out of this makeshift starter pot and will need more space to spread their roots, so they'll have to be repotted.

 Make a greenhouse

-With the lid on and closed, a fruit container can create a great mini DIY greenhouse.
-Like proper green houses, the lid helps keep heat in, while the holes allow for airflow, as well as necessary water drainage.
+With the lid on and closed, a fruit container can become a great mini DIY greenhouse.
+Like proper greenhouses, the lid helps keep heat in, while the holes allow for airflow as well as necessary water drainage.
 Remove the sticker from the top of the lid to allow in the most sunlight.
-This idea is a great one to try if you want to start some seeds outdoors.
-Tape the fruit container closed to protect your precious seedlings from birds, squirrels, and other backyard critters.
+This idea is a great one to try if you want to start some seeds outdoors but still need to keep them warm and protected.
+However, ensure you tape the fruit container closed to protect your precious seedlings from birds, squirrels, and other backyard critters.

 Protect plants from birds

-Plastic fruit containers can do more than just start some new plant life; it can also protect your budding plants.
-You can also use them to protect growing fruit and make sure that birds and other animals won't get to them before you do.
-Snap the clamshell around thin branches or vines, like @kikiinthegarden does with a blackberry shrub.
+Plastic fruit containers can do more than just help you grow new plants, as they can protect produce on mature plants as well.
+You can use them to protect growing fruit and make sure that birds and other animals don't get to them before you do.
+Just snap the clamshell around thin branches or vines without harming them.
 The clear, ventilated container will still allow sunlight and airflow to reach the plant.
 Again, if you need the extra protection, you can tape the container closed to better dissuade backyard animals.

 Use larger containers for bigger fruits like melons